 Munetsuna was born as the son of Unno Yukimune.
 Sanada Yukitsuna was the son of Munetsuna’s daughter.
 Under another theory, Yukitsuna was the husband of Munetsuna’s daughter.

 In 1527, Munetsuna sent a contract to the Rengejō Temple for lodging during a visit to Mount Kōya by the Unno family.

 Owing to a lack of authenticated sources, the year of his demise is uncertain.
-According to one theory, Munetsuna was under the protection of the Haneo clan from the lineage of the Unno clan based on the Agatsuma District of Kōzuke.
-Later, the sons of Haneo Yukiyasu, Haneo Yukiaki and Haneo Teruyuki succeeded Munetsuna and adopted the Unno surname.
+According to one theory, Munetsuna was under the protection of the Haneo clan from the lineage of the Unno clan in the Agatsuma District of Kōzuke.
+Later, the sons of Haneo Yukiyasu, Haneo Yukiaki and Haneo Teruyuki, succeeded Munetsuna and adopted the Unno surname.